ryankanno/django-skeleton/README.md

 Django Skeleton
 ===============

-A Django skeleton I use to help with creating new Django 1.4 projects.
+Here be dragons!

-Beware!
-I'm still in the middle of updating this library.
-Hehe.
+I'm still in the process of updating this project.

+It's pretty apparent what this project is.
+Enjoy.